abtzpro/HelloAdventure/README.md

 This is designed to be used within termux or python terminal (though termux has yet to be thoroughly tested)

+HelloAdventure is Developed by abtzpro, Adam R, and Hello Security

 Contributions and forks are encouraged 😀